j0narch3r/project-log/README.md

 Founder.

-# Projects sitting around in various stages of development
+# Projects sitting around in various stages of "development"
 (Contact me if any of these interest you.
 Maybe we can work together!)

 ### waiTSA